 While popular sources of information might help, none of those can replace guidance from a certified prenatal nutritionist.
 Why?
 Remember that when you conceive, you are now eating for two, and you and your baby’s health should be the top priority.

-Healthy foods will no doubt provide your baby with proper nutrition but, a proper diet for a pregnant individual is often based on their health conditions, symptoms, and lifestyle.
-To be sure that what you eat will benefit your offspring and get you through your pregnancy period with ease, a prenatal nutritionist or a dietician will be your most reliable source and ally.
+Healthy foods will no doubt provide your baby with proper nutrition, but a proper diet for a pregnant individual is often based on their health conditions, symptoms and lifestyle.
+To be sure that what you eat will benefit your offspring and get you through your pregnancy period with ease, a prenatal nutritionist or a dietitian will be your most reliable source and ally.

 This article features dietary advice directly from our certified prenatal nutritionist and is a trusted source for information.
 You can determine the basics of what foods to avoid while pregnant and get explanations of how you can generally get the most out of your meal plan.